CUMIN Program

 Greenhouse gases emissions of the campus Cité Scientifique

-The carbon report of the University of Lille shows that 56% of GHG emissions are due to mobility.
-From this, 97% is due to daily home-university trips.
+The carbon report of the University of Lille shows that more than 50% of GHG emissions are due to commuting.
+Among them, 81% are due to thermal cars.

-The University of Québec à Trois-Rivières (Canada) has decided to adopt the model of CUMIN for its own campus.
+The University of Québec à Trois-Rivières (Canada) has adopted the model of CUMIN for its own campus.
 A collaboration between both universities has been established in 2018, to create the International Associate Laboratory (IAL): eCAMPUS (electro-mobility for CAMPus of Universities based on Sustainability).

 The objective of eCAMPUS is to develop methodologies for the research and implementation of electro-mobility in university campuses, towards a future development of eco-cities.
 If the campus "cité sceintifique" will be the core of the developments, the results will be extended to alll the campuses of the University of Lille and also to campuses of our international partners.